-Our markets are a huge part of community life and take place weekly in Brandon, Bury St Edmunds, Haverhill, Newmarket and Mildenhall.
+Our markets are a huge part of community life and take place in Brandon, Bury St Edmunds, Haverhill, Newmarket, Mildenhall and Clare.
 There are great advantages of having a market stall in West Suffolk:

 Weekly markets are held in the following towns:

-Contact our markets team in the first instance to talk about your products and we will discuss what you need in order to trade.
+Contact our markets development officer in the first instance to talk about your products and we will discuss what you need in order to trade.
 If there is a space for your stall, then you will need to complete a new market trader application form.
 You will also need to follow all of our rules and regulations.
+Market rules and regulations.

 You can trade for 12 weeks without a licence, after this you can apply to become a permanent trader.

-To trade on a casual basis please contact the markets team: email@example.com
+To trade on a casual basis please contact our markets development officer: email@example.com

 To trade on our markets you will need to know, and follow, our rules and regulations.
 Some of the main considerations are: